b1tgl0w/FishSkySea/README.md

 FYI The art and music are in the source code.
 The art is XPM data as C89 cstrings.
 The music is binary data.
 All in the bss.

-The upside is that if you choose to build statically there is only two build artifacts, config.txt and the binary!
+The upside is that if you choose to build statically there are only two build artifacts, config.txt and the binary!